nipa0107/Portfolio-Nipa-NextJS/README.md

-# 💼 Personal Portfolio - Frontend Developer
+# 💼 Personal Portfolio

 Welcome to my personal portfolio website!
-This site showcases my projects, skills, and experience as a frontend developer, designed to reflect my passion for creating clean, responsive, and user-friendly interfaces.
+This site showcases my projects, skills, and experience as a Web developer, designed to reflect my passion for creating clean, responsive, and user-friendly interfaces.

 ## 🚀 About Me

-I'm a recent Information Technology graduate from Khon Kaen University with a strong focus on frontend development.
-I enjoy building intuitive and accessible web applications using modern technologies like **HTML**, **CSS**, **JavaScript**, **React**, and **Next.js**.
+I'm a recent Information Technology graduate from Khon Kaen University, I enjoy building intuitive and accessible web applications using modern technologies like **HTML**, **CSS**, **JavaScript**, **React**, and **Next.js**.

 ## 🛠 Tech Stack